natalinavaccaro/red-team-infrastructure/README.md

 ## Adding/Removing Users

-There are two types of users that can be added without modifying terraform: attack users and admin users.

-To create an admin user, in the organizations module, add user to admin_users in tfvars.
+To create an admin user, add user to users in tfvars.

-In organizations module, add user to attack_users in tfvars.

 Unfortunately, AWS does not send an email on user creation.
 [Terraform isn't sending email for Identity Center](https://github.com/hashicorp/terraform-provider-aws/issues/28102)